project-zot/project-zot.github.io/docs/articles/authn-authz.md

 | `subtreeSearch` | Set to `true` to expand the scope for search to include subtrees of the base DN. |

-A local file contains the bind credentials for the LDAP server, as shown in the following example.
+To allow for separation of configuration and credentials, the credentials for the LDAP server are specified in a separate file, as shown in the following example.

 ``` json
 {